What are the best exercises you can use in the gym?

 - Shoulders: Shoulder press with dumbbells or bar

 - Biceps: Curl with bar

 - Triceps: Bench press with short handle

-These can be considered the best bodybuilding exercises for each of the muscle groups.
+These can be considered the best weight training exercises for each of the muscle groups.

 They are not mandatory because there are no mandatory exercises.